A once-shabby Mississippi River town now is a tourists' playground.

 Also downtown, L. May Eatery serves wood-fired pizza and such "gourmet comfort food'' as lobster lasagna, maple-glazed salmon and pork osso buco with Grand Marnier sauce.

 © Beth Gauper

 Church steeples and bridges dominate the views from Dubuque's hillsides.

 The Europa Haus Restaurant and Bierstube at 1301 Rhomberg Ave., on the way to Eagle Point Park, looks like a dive but serves good German food, 563-588-0361.

 The patio of Stone Cliff Winery in the old Star Brewery building is a nice spot to have a glass of wine or beer and appetizers.
 It also offers live music.

-Nightlife: The Five Flags Theater downtown hosts local and touring musicians and performers.
+Nightlife: The Five Flags Center downtown hosts local and touring musicians and events.